GDevelopApp/GDevelop-examples/examples/starting-quiz/README.md

 # Quiz game

-A basic quiz game showing a question on the screen with 4 buttons allowing to choose an answer.
-Once an answer is selected, a win/lose sound is played and the next question is displayed.
-Questions are stored in a scene variable.
-Support for both mouse and touchscreens.
+A 2D quiz game with a question text box, four answer buttons, and an array variable that stores all questions, their possible answers, and which answer is correct.
+Each answer button is a text object that automatically updates to display the answer choices for the current question.
+When the player clicks or taps the correct answer, the game advances to the next question.
+The game supports both mouse and mobile touch controls.